Spiking Neural Networks for Continuous Control via End-to-End Model-Based Learning: Methods

+where $W_{\text{in}}$ and $\bm{b}_{\text{in}}$ are learned parameters. $I_{\text{inj},t}$ serves as the input current to the first spiking layer.
+Injected currents are not constrained to be positive; instead, both the sign and magnitude of $I_{\text{inj},t}$ are determined by the learned input projection, allowing negative-valued inputs to be represented naturally through negative currents.
+Alternative encoding schemes were explored but did not yield consistent improvements and are therefore omitted from the final model.

 To obtain the continuous-valued output vector $\bm{y}_t$ (actions or predictions), we use the membrane potentials $U_t$ of a non-spiking layer.
-These first and final weight matrices are scaled differently compared to other weight parameters in the network to generate stable internal dynamics as well as output on the correct expected magnitude.
+These first and final weight matrices are therefore scaled differently compared to other weight parameters in the network to generate stable internal dynamics as well as output on the correct expected magnitude.
 The output scaling also differs for prediction and control models, as the predicted changes in state $\Delta \hat{\bm{s}}(t)$ are typically much smaller than the control signals $\bm{u}(t)$.
 In the policy network, a $\tanh$ activation function ensures that control outputs remain within $[-1, 1]$.
+To mitigate saturation-induced gradient collapse, we apply an auxiliary $\ell_2$ penalty to the policy’s pre-$\tanh$ activations when they exceed the range $[-3,3]$.